Get ready to renew your policy from 1 July

 How to calculate your fringe benefits

-Fringe benefits are items paid by an employer on behalf of or for the benefit of employees or their families and include motor vehicles, loan benefits, debt waivers, housing, expense payments, school fees, car parking, payment of health benefits, etc. – the grossed up taxable value of these benefits should be declared as wages from 1 July 2017.
+Fringe benefits are items paid by an employer on behalf of or for the benefit of employees or their families and include motor vehicles, loan benefits, debt waivers, housing, expense payments, school fees, car parking, payment of health benefits, etc. – the grossed up taxable value of these benefits should be declared as wages.

 Please refer to the wages definition manual for further details.